farkasmark/Transit_range_isochrone_mapping/README.md

 - Another thing is Google maps api may sometimes return an address that it cannot interpret, maybe its better to try/catch or regex them.

 ---
 Heavy calculations are mostly taken from [isocronut](https://github.com/drewfustin/isocronut).
-Google maps html is a modified version of generated html from [gmplot](https://github.com/vgm64/gmplot).